RosenCodes20/Final-Web-Project/README.md

 # Additional functioanilities and user permittions

 ### Small project description
-If you are unuathenticated user you have only get permissions and cannot post anything
+If you are unuathenticated user you have only get permissions and cannot post anything!

+After you login you are able to create your team by its name and logo png.

+When you create your team you will be able to manage the team schedule, with who teams to play, and manage its time and date.

-After you login you are able to create scheme which will be your dream team scheme.
+After that you are able to create scheme which will be your dream team scheme.

 I choosed the most 4 popular schemes for you to try.